Chapter 5

 “Rivers are forever, but jungle trees die,” Kolo said matter of factly.
 “They fall and then bamboo grows.”

-“But jungle trees are old, for sure,” Eku said.
+“But jungle trees are very old, for sure,” Eku said.

-There was a sound and they all turned to look: Yat and Dokuk settling on a rise of grassy earth, a bit away from the young males.
+There was a sound and they all turned to look: Yat and Dokuk settled on a rise of grassy earth, a bit away from the young males.

-“I cannot wait to ride in a boat tomorrow,” Goguk announced.
+“I cannot wait to ride tomorrow,” Goguk announced.

 “You are lucky,” Yathi said, with envy.